karatelabs/karate/README.md

   ]
 }
 ```

+> Since XML is represented internally as a JSON-like or map-like object, if you perform string concatenation when printing, you will *not* see XML - which can be confusing at first.
+Use the comma-delimited form (see above) or the JS helper (see below).

 The built-in [`karate` object](#the-karate-object) is explained in detail later, but for now, note that this is also injected into `print` (and even `assert`) statements, and it has a helpful `pretty` method, that takes a JSON argument and a `prettyXml` method that deals with XML.
 So you could have also done something like: